 Sverre Fehn (14 August 1924 – 23 February 2009) was a Norwegian architect born at Kongsberg in Buskerud, Norway.
 He received his architectural education at the Oslo School of Architecture and Design in Oslo.
 He entered his course of study in 1946 and graduated in 1949.

-At the age of 34, Fehn gained international recognition for his design of the Norwegian Pavilion at the 1958 Brussels World Exhibition.
+At age 34, Fehn gained international recognition for his design of the Norwegian Pavilion at the 1958 Brussels World Exhibition.
 In the 1960s, he produced two works that have remained highlights in his career: the Nordic Pavilion at the Venice Biennale (1962) and the Hedmark Museum in Hamar (1967–79).